Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Anne Kennedy in her book Herbal Medicines- Natural Remedies teaches the preparation of a Ginger-Peppermint Salve.

 In a slow cooker, add olive oil about 1 cup, ginger root chopped 1 ounce, and dried and crushed peppermint 1 ounce.
-Cover the cooker and allow the herbs to steep in at the lowest heat settings for about 3-5 hours.
+Cover the cooker and allow the herbs to steep in at the lowest heat settings for about three to five hours.
 Bring an inch of water to a simmer in the vase of a double boiler.
 Reduce the heat to low.

 Drape a piece of cheesecloth over the upper half of the double boiler.
 Pour in the infused oil, then wring and twist the cheesecloth until no more oil comes out.
 Discard the cloth and left herbs.